960Subhamsingh/data_analyst_project/Movies_analysis/movie.md

 ## Content

 There are 6820 movies in the dataset (220 movies per year, 1986-2016).
 Each movie has the following attributes:

 - budget: the budget of a movie.
 Some movies don't have this, so it appears as 0

-- company: the production company

-- country: country of origin

-- director: the director

-- genre: main genre of the movie.

-- gross: revenue of the movie

-- name: name of the movie

-- rating: rating of the movie (R, PG, etc.)
++ Title: The title of the movie or TV series.

-- released: release date (YYYY-MM-DD)
++ Released_Year: The year the movie or TV series was released.

++ Runtime: The total runtime of the movie or TV series, usually given in minutes.

++ Genre: The genre or categories the movie or TV series falls into, such as Action, Comedy, Drama, etc.

++ Rating: The rating of the movie or TV series on IMDb, typically on a scale from 1 to 10.

++ Meta_score: The Metascore from Metacritic, which aggregates reviews and gives a score from 0 to 100.

-- runtime: duration of the movie
++ Director: The director of the movie or TV series.

-- score: IMDb user rating

-- votes: number of user votes
++ Votes: The number of votes the movie or TV series has received on

++ Categorical Variables: Series_Title, Genre, Director

++ Revenue (Millions) :

++ Rank :

++ Description :

-- star: main actor/actress
++ Actors : main actor/actress

-- writer: writer of the movie

-- year: year of release
++ Years : year of release

++ Numerical Variable: Released_Year, Runtime, IMDB_Rating, Meta_score, No_of_Votes